barricklab/mAdCap-Seq/README.md

 to perform error correction on raw Illumina reads.
-After running [_breseq_](https://github.com/barricklab/breseq) to predict genetic variants using these files as input, the output is converted into a format with the reads supporting the reference versus variant alleles using `breseq_output_conversion`.
+After running [_breseq_](https://github.com/barricklab/breseq) to predict genetic variants using these files as input, the output is converted into a format with the reads supporting the reference versus variant alleles using `breseq_postprocessing`.
 Then `trajectory_analysis` contains the main scripts for filtering and analyzing the trajectories of mutation frequencies. `LTEE-compare` and `protein_structure` contain scripts for the final analyses of the sets